vtg/jobit/README.md

 mount Jobit::Engine => "/jobs"
 ```

-now your can see the status of job in your browser
+now your can see a status of the job in your browser

 ```ruby
 http://127.0.0.1:3000/jobs/job_name